ToniaSanzo/Asteroids/README.md

 # Asteroids
-Asteroids, built with LibGDX to familariaze myself with game programming in java
+Asteroids, built with LibGDX to familariaze myself with game programming in Java